Vila Praia de Ancora

 Nossa Senhora da Bonança Chapel

+This central chapel, located in the Plaza de la República, the most important square in the town, was built in 1890 on the site of another old chapel from the eighteenth century.
 It is a neoclassical chapel with a longitudinal plan formed by a rectangular nave and presbytery, the latter being lower and narrower.
 It is accessed by a granite staircase with five semicircular steps.
 Attached to the left of this building is also the Sineira Tower.

 Praia de Vila Praia de Âncora Beach

-This large sandy area that gives its name to the town stretches from the fishing port to the mouth of the river Âncora, which rises approximately 15 kms away in the Sierra de Arga, a beautiful natural area perfect for walks on foot.
-The huge beach due to its strong Atlantic swell, has very good conditions for surfing.
+This large sandy area that gives its name to the town stretches from the fishing port to the mouth of the river Âncora, which rises approximately 15 km away in the Sierra de Arga, a beautiful natural area perfect for walks on foot.
+The huge beach, due to its strong Atlantic swell, has very good conditions for surfing.
 In the southern part of the beach, which can be reached on foot by a wooden walkway, the occupation is very low, and we will be surrounded by protected dunes, the Dunas do Caldeirão.

 Forte do Cão